junegunn/fzf/README.md

 cat /usr/share/dict/words | fzf-tmux -l 20% --multi --reverse
 ```

-It will still work even when you're not on tmux, silently ignoring `-[udlr]`
+It will still work even when you're not on tmux, silently ignoring `-[pudlr]`
 options, so you can invariably use `fzf-tmux` in your scripts.

 Alternatively, you can use `--height HEIGHT[%]` option not to start fzf in